Weiyuan-Lane/swaggerui-yaml/README.md

 ## Configuring the API documentation

-Amend `swagger-config.yaml` in the root directory of this project.
+Amend `docs/*.yaml` from the root directory of this project.
 No other changes are required.

-Do use a swagger editor like https://editor.swagger.io/ to test your changes

 ## Building and deploying for production use